robotzero1/esp32cam-cognitive-scene/README.md

-# esp32cam-cognitive-scene
+# ESP32-CAM Audio Scene Description

-Scene Recognition with an ESP32-CAM and Microsoft Cognitive Vision
+Audio description of a scene using the Microsoft Computer Vision API to analyse an image sent from an ESP32-CAM.